Irina-Camelia Begu: Doubles

 Begu started season of 2018 with a title at the Shenzhen Open, alongside Simona Halep.
-She done even better at the Australian Open, where she reached her first Grand Slam semifinal, playing along Monica Niculescu.
-They lost to Ekaterina Makarova and Elena Vesnina.
-In late June, she reached final of the Eastbourne International, but failed to win the title.
-At Wimbledon, she reached quarterfinal alongside Mihaela Buzărnescu, where Nicole Melichar and Květa Peschke defeated them.
+She done even better at the Australian Open, where she reached her first major semifinal, playing along Monica Niculescu.
+However, they lost to Ekaterina Makarova and Elena Vesnina.
+In late June, she reached the final of the Eastbourne International, but failed to win the title.
+At Wimbledon alongside Mihaela Buzărnescu, she lost in the quarterfinals to Nicole Melichar and Květa Peschke.
 She followed this up winning the title at the Bucharest Open with Andreea Mitu.
-In September 2018, she reached final of the Tashkent Open with Raluca Olaru, but they lost to Olga Danilović and Tamara Zidanšek.
-In October 2018, she reached her career-highest doubles ranking of place 22.
+In September 2018, she reached the final of the Tashkent Open with Raluca Olaru, but they lost to Olga Danilović and Tamara Zidanšek.
+In October 2018, she reached her career-high doubles ranking of 22.
 In February 2019, she and Niculescu won the title at the Thailand Open, beating Anna Blinkova and Wang Yafan in the final.
-Later, she start producing modest results, that resulted her new dropping on the ranking.
-She continued to struggle with results and dropped out the top 100 in late January 2020.
+Later, she struggled with results and dropped out of the top 100 in late January 2020.
 During the season of 2020, Begu won only one match, that was at the Linz Open.